So a few years ago I started improving my shell skills and after writing a lot of scripts it was time also to use improved tools.

 - fdfind, A simple, fast and user-friendly alternative to ‘find’

-- ripgrep, ripgrep recursively searches directories for a regex pattern
+- ripgrep, ripgrep recursively searches directories for a regex pattern, also with ripgrep-all to search also in PDF, odt or zip files

 - Gitapper, an extended git with hooks pre/post command for any repository